edgedb/edgedb/docs/clients/connection.rst

   to connect.

 **TLS verify hostname**
-  Defaults to ``true``.
-However if you provide a custom TLS root certificate, hostname verification is disabled by default.
+  Defaults to ``true`` unless you provide a custom TLS root certificate, in which case verification is disabled by default.

-  When true, the Server Name Indication (SNI) TLS extension is enabled.
+  When true, the client will check that the hostname of the TLS certificate matches the hostname of the instance.

   This is a boolean value.
 For details on how to specify boolean values in environment variables, see the :ref:`Boolean parameters <ref_boolean_env>`